tlzhu19/cv/README.md

 ### **Cognitive Developer** @ [IBM](https://www.ibm.com/)
 **June 2020 - present**
-* Optimize cement production for a factory.
-Use models to predict targets that help determine factory efficiency.
-The models are used in the optimization system, for every change in the control variables, the predicted targets are optimized.
-Project helped autonomize a factory and is used as a template for other factories.
+* Optimized manufacturing production process, collaborating with team of data scientists and engineers.
+Trained and evaluated linear regression models and neural networks to predict targets that measure factory efficiency.
+The models are fed into the optimization system, for every change in the control variables, the predicted targets are optimized.
+Project helped autonomize a factory and increase production.
   * *Technology stack*: IBM Cloud, Python (Pandas for data cleaning, Scikit Learn for modeling, IBM research's SROM for optimization)
 * Develop research application to expand domain specific text training data.
 User can give continuous input to train model that extracts documents from Wikipedia and selects which are relevant.
   * *Technology stack*: Python Flask (backend), React (frontend)